 Suppose your organization has reached a point where the best approach to analyze your data and make informed decisions is through a data warehouse.
 Many organizations design and build a data warehouse for business intelligence and data management to gain a competitive edge in the market.

 When launching a data warehousing initiative within your organization, you need to address several questions.
 Which tools should you use?
 Should you build or buy a data warehouse solution?
 Or should you go for data warehouse outsourcing?
 What would be the appropriate data warehouse architecture for your organization’s needs?

 Among these, one of the most important questions is: How much will it cost to build a data warehouse for your organization?
-Calculating the average cost to build a data warehouse can be challenging, especially when so many factors and moving parts are involved in the DW life cycle.
+Calculating the average cost to build a warehouse can be challenging, especially when so many factors and moving parts are involved in the DW life cycle.

-In this blog post, we have broken down and simplified the true cost of building a data warehouse and discuss how you can determine the ROI of your initiative.
+In this blog post, we have broken down the true cost of building a data warehouse and how you can determine the ROI of your warehousing initiative.

 Cost Components in Building a Data Warehouse

 Before we provide you with hard numbers of data warehouse cost estimation, let’s discuss the key components that affect the cost of a data warehouse.
-Since every data warehouse project is different and based on the unique business requirements and needs for analytics, the cost of each component will vary.
+Since every data warehouse project is different and based on the unique business requirements and needs for advanced analytics, the cost of each component will vary.

 Here is a breakdown of the cost components of a data warehouse:

 1. Build Your Data Warehouse in the Cloud or On-Premises

 The first decision you need to make is whether you will be storing all your data on-premises or on the cloud, i.e., where your data warehouse will actually be hosted.
 On-premises storage requires you to purchase and maintain all the hardware and software yourself, whereas, with a cloud-based solution, you have the cloud services provider to handle everything for you.